Workiva/over_react/doc/new_boilerplate_migration.md

 ##### Abbreviated Version

-When no other mixins are used, allow consumers to skip the props class and just use the mixin.
-Most components at Workiva don't inherit props from other components, so it would be nice to optimize for this case.
+When no other mixins are used, skip the props class and just use the mixin.

 ```dart
 import 'package:over_react/over_react.dart';